-Edgar Arceneaux (b.
-1972 in Los Angeles) lives and works in Los Angeles.
-He was the director of the Watts House Project from 1999-2012.
-Solo exhibitions of his work have been mounted at the List Museum at MIT, Cambridge; Kunstverein Ulm, Germany; Kunstmuseum Basel; the Studio Museum Harlem, New York, and the Hammer Museum, Los Angeles.
+Edgar Arceneaux's multimedia practice illuminates moments of cultural history—be they Ben Vereen's misunderstood use of blackface at Reagan's Inaugural Gala, or the FBI's surveillance and blackmail of Martin Luther King Jr.—to present the past as something not only alive, but malleable.
+Born in 1972, the Los Angeles-based artist was the director of the Watts House Project from 1999-2012.
+Solo exhibitions of his work have been mounted at the List Museum at MIT, Cambridge; Kunstverein Ulm, Germany; Kunstmuseum Basel; the Studio Museum Harlem, New York; and the Hammer Museum, Los Angeles.
 He has been included in the Whitney Biennial, Whitney Museum of American Art, New York and in group exhibitions at Mona Bismarck American Center, Paris; Galerie Thaddaeus Ropac, Paris; Museum of Contemporary Art, Los Angeles; the Orange County Museum of Art; the San Francisco Museum of Modern Art; and the Museum Ludwig, Cologne, amongst others.
-Upcoming exhibitions are at the Yerba Buena Center for the Arts, San Francisco; and The Baltic Center, England.
+Upcoming exhibitions are at the Yerba Buena Center for the Arts, San Francisco and The Baltic Center, England.

-Leong Leong (founded by Christopher & Dominic Leong) is an award-winning design rm based in New York.
-Over the past several years, Leong Leong has been increasingly focused on projects that envision new relationships between culture and commerce, public and private, gure and eld, domestic and monumental, diagram and effect.
+By designing landmark buildings for different cultural institutions, such as Asian Americans for Equality, and the Los Angeles LGBT Center, the New York-based firm Leong Leong is on the forefront of socially progressive architecture.
+Over the past several years, Leong Leong has been increasingly focused on projects that envision new relationships between culture and commerce, public and private, figure and field, domestic and monumental, diagram and effect.